tonyvu2014/runway/README.md

 # runway
 Spring Boot template project which use various artifact

-- maven for dependency management
+- *maven* for dependency management
-- postgres for database
+- *postgres* for database
-- flyway for database migration
+- *flyway* for database migration
-- devtools to support development
+- *devtools* to support development
-- ehcache for caching
+- *infinispan* for caching
-- actuator for healthcheck and metrics
+- *actuator* for healthcheck and metrics
-- lombok for convenience (Data builder, default constructors)
+- *lombok* for convenience (Data builder, default constructors, log annotation)
+- *json* as logging format
+- *spring security* is enabled
+- *java 11* is used
+- *maven jib* plugin for docker image build and push